L04DB4L4NC3R/grofers-task/README.md

 <br/>

 ### <a id="secrets"></a>How to setup custom secrets
 Make sure you have a .env file in your project root with the following fields.
+You can edit any field in .env and run `docker-compose build` for custom secrets.

 | Key | Value |
 |:---:|:-----:|